CRM system owners — are you getting the most out of your platform for your sales processes and customer experiences?

 Why use CRM with project management?

-CRM (customer relationship management) platforms are designed to help businesses manage their customer relationships by enabling easier communication and behavioral tracking.
+CRM (customer relationship management) platforms are designed to help businesses manage their customer interactions and customer information by enabling easier communication and behavioral tracking.

 So what does a CRM have to do with project management?

-Well, the purpose of project management is to ensure customer tasks are completed in a timely manner.
-If you don’t complete goals on time, you’ll ruin the trust of the clients you earned.
+Well, the purpose of project management is to ensure tasks and projects are completed in a timely manner.
+That could be internal projects, product releases, or marketing campaigns.
+If your goals are not completed on time, you could damage the trust of the clients you’ve earned.

 In short — a CRM has a lot to do with project management, especially when it comes to learning about and appeasing customers.